| Vol. 19 No. 10

 geared toward high school students at risk of education failure.

+This represents about 2 percent of all institutions.
 Who picks up the tab?
 Some 20 percent of institutions

 with dual enrollment programs indicated that students and parents